Guide to Work, Study, Travel and Living Abroad

 Choosing a Program

-I attend Boston University, which offers many study abroad programs all over the world.
-The BU Study Abroad Program in Madrid is large and well established, with several levels depending on each student’s interests and Spanish proficiency.
+I attend Boston University, which offers many study abroad programs worldwide.
+The BU Study Abroad Program in Madrid is large and well-established, with several levels depending on each student’s interests and Spanish proficiency.
 (See links for detailed information on each Level.)

 Classes

-I chose to do an internship but to study at the Instituto Internacional, where all students are American and the classes focus more on Spanish culture and current events.
-I took three classes: History of Spain, Spanish Architecture, and Spanish Film.
+I chose to do an internship but to study at the Instituto Internacional, where all students are American, and the classes focus more on Spanish culture and current events.
+I took History of Spain, Spanish Architecture, and Spanish Film.
 All were taught in Spanish.
 The Instituto also houses the study abroad programs for Stanford, NYU, and Syracuse.

 Internship

 The internship placements are managed through a company called EUSA.
-A few months before departure, I had an interview with a EUSA representative that gauged my Spanish proficiency and allowed me to express my interests (namely, that I am a pre-med student and hoped to gain clinical experience).
-I was placed at a private hospital in the north of Madrid, where I shadowed physicians in the ER, pediatric ward, labor and delivery, and pharmacy.
-The 20 hours I logged each week at work were by far the most instrumental in improving my Spanish.
+A few months before departure, I had an interview with an EUSA representative that gauged my Spanish proficiency and allowed me to express my interests (namely, that I am a pre-med student and hoped to gain clinical experience).
+I was placed at a private hospital north of Madrid.
+I shadowed physicians in the ER, pediatric ward, labor and delivery, and pharmacy.
+The 20 hours I logged each week at work were instrumental in improving my Spanish.

-Internships are available for just about any career path: other students were placed in companies such as adoption agencies, marketing companies, non-profit organizations, and fashion publications.
+Internships are available for almost any career path: other students were placed in companies such as adoption agencies, marketing companies, non-profit organizations, and fashion publications.

 In total, there were 107 students in the internship program, with 93 BU students and 14 students from other universities.